mozilla/PRESC/docs/ROADMAP.md

 course of action to correct deficiencies in the model surfaced by these evaluations.

-Planned analyses are described below, grouped by theme.
+Planned evaluations are described below, grouped by theme.
 Some of these will lend themselves to multiple possible visualizations or summaries, while others will be applicable in a single clear way.
 The first step in developing many of these will be to build a prototype and test